OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 Creating A Spatial Table The Easy Way
 =====================================

-Most of the OSgeo desktop tools have functions for importing spatial data in files, such as shapefiles, into PostGIS databases.
+Most of the OSGeo desktop tools have functions for importing spatial data in files, such as shapefiles, into PostGIS databases.
 Again we'll use QGIS to show this.

 Importing shapefiles to QGIS can be done via a handy PostGIS Manager plugin.
 To set it up, go to the